basicallycommits/basicallycommits/README.md

 ## 🛠️ About Me

-- ⚡ Electrical & Electronics Engineering student @ University of Auckland
+- ⚡ Electrical & Electronic Engineering student @ University of Auckland
 - 💻 Personal interest in software development
 - 🎓 Passionate about learning and deepening my understanding of technologies
 - 📚 Tutoring high school subjects at MyTuition